shortlink-org/shortlink/README.md

 # shortlink

-Shortlink is an open source project that provides a pretty user interface and respects GDPR.
+Shortlink is an open-source project that provides a pretty user interface and respects GDPR.
 We use edge technologies and have many years of experience.

 We're constantly researching the best solutions on the market so that we can benefit